jawahar63/AI_Maniacs/README.md

 2. **Install Dependencies**
    - [Add instructions for setting up the environment, e.g., Python, pip, requirements.txt, etc.]

-3. **Run the Application**
-   - [Describe how to start the application, including commands and configuration, if any]

-## 💻 Usage

-- [Explain how users interact with the tool, provide usage examples, and describe the input/output workflow]

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE).